sduffy826/SparkiUsingClasses/readme.md

     - To wiggle toward the wall (gripper should be wide), and continue to do that, what happens is one of the grippers hit the wall so it can't move forward in that direction, and eventually the robot will get in a position where he's 90' to the wall; you then just backup, and turn 90'... you're now parallel to the wall
     - You need to have enough distance to do this, so keep track of how long the wall has been next to you... when you see a state change in distance you log where you are... you continue to move forward till it hits the next increment; you now have a distance traveled in x direction, and delta in the y direction; you can calculate the angle that you are offset by.... you then backup till you're at desired distance to the wall (note may want to go little more to account for +- of the sensor), you then stop and turn using the angle you just calculated.

+## External code
+  - Due to memory constraints I developed python code for project 3 (infrared sensor mapping/goal searching).
+The idea is that the sparki sends state information over the serial line and the python program reads/processes it.
+When the sparki gets to a node (endpoint/intersection) it asks the python program for the next set of instructions; like GoTo, eXplore, check Goal etc...
+See **python code** below for more, I just wanted to mention it here so you know it exists as you read thru the sparki code.

 ## LEGEND Serial communications
 **Memory** is critical and strings take up quite a bit of memory, I used the abbreviations below when outputting to the serial port.
 The first letter is related to the class that generated the value (i.e D-Determine World, L-Lights, P-Localization, M-Movements U-Ultrasonic)
 - **DW** Define world, world dimensions (i.e. DW,x1,0.00,x2,115.40,y1,0.00,y2,151.40), it gives x1/x2 (min/max) so you know length of field, then y coordinates; note as it expllores the world these values could change and x1, y1 may go negative